benjymous/annotations/sandman/sandman.01.md

 - Dan Holzman <holzman@fnal.fnal.gov>
 - Neil Gaiman, via Tanaqui C. Weaver <tweaver@isis.cs.du.edu>
 - Andrew Sigel <sigel@vsscad.enet.dec.com>
-- Ralf Hildebrandt added a note about the title, the connection between Unity and Desire, more info about the Yellow Pages and lots more details and edits
+- Ralf Hildebrandt added a note about the title, the connection between Unity and Desire, more info about the Yellow Pages and lots more details and edits.
 - Richard Munn confirmed the T.S.
-Eliot quote, and updated the references to Paul's Return
+Eliot quote, and updated the references to Paul's Return.